tuxpiper/ushahidi-platform-docker/README.md

   * cygwin required with bash and standard unix tools
   * Docker Toolbox recommended

+## Support note / Disclaimer

+Although I am involved with Ushahidi, this is not an officially supported method for setting up the Platform.
+If you find a problem with this specific installer, please open an issue in this github repo, I'll see what I can do!

 ## Run it

 If all you want to do is try out the Ushahidi platform, please run